Founder & Lead Editor

 Comfort and Fit

-When it comes to comfort, the Revel 7 generally scores high marks, but the fit is where things get a bit more personal.
-Here’s the thing: Brooks lists the shoe as having a standard width, but the refreshed upper gives it a more sculpted, snug profile.
+The Revel 7 generally scores well on step-in feel, but fit is where it gets personal.
+Brooks lists it as a standard width, yet the refreshed upper gives it a more sculpted, snug profile.

 For sizing, the consensus is that it runs true to size for most people with standard-width feet.
 However, if you have wider feet or you're often between sizes, you should seriously consider going up a half size.
 That streamlined, modern look comes at the cost of some volume in the midfoot, and several runners have mentioned feeling a bit constricted.
 It's the kind of snugness that can go from supportive to suffocating over the course of a longer run.